-Nashville Public Radio is hosting a week-long Transom Traveling Workshop in audio storytelling.
-Ten beginning-level students will get six days of intensive training.
+For the second year in a row, Nashville Public Radio is hosting a week-long Transom Traveling Workshop in audio storytelling.
+Ten beginning-level students will get seven days of intensive training.

 Class and Cost

-- Training by Rob Rosenthal, lead instructor for the Transom Story Workshop, with support from teaching assistant Mary Helen Montgomery.
+- Training by Rob Rosenthal, lead instructor for the Transom Story Workshop, with support from teaching assistant Jakob Lewis.